Assurance of Compliance with Federal Regulation Statement

 (http://www2.ed.gov/policy/rights/reg/ocr/edlite-34cfr106.html).

-Newberry College has designated a Title IX Coordinator to investigate all claims of violations of Newberry College’s policy of non-discrimination and prohibition of sexual harassment and assault.
-Reports of or inquiries about policy violations involving employees, students, including student athletes, should be directed to:
+Newberry College has designated a Title IX Coordinator to investigate all claims of violations of Newberry College’s policy of non-discrimination and prohibition of sex-based harassment and assault.
+Reports of or inquiries about policy violations involving employees and/or students, should be directed to:

 Nikki Brooks, Director of Human Resources; Title IX Coordinator